Beacroxx/BeaRTOS/README.md

 # STM32H7 RTOS Project

 A simple RTOS implementation for STM32H7 microcontrollers.
-It's got the basics covered - task scheduling, GPIO stuff, UART for talking to your computer, and some timer magic.
+It's got the basics covered - task scheduling, GPIO stuff, UART for talking to your computer, LCD display support, and some timer magic.

 ## What's Inside